The Bankrate promise

 Who should have key man insurance?

-Does your business need a key person insurance policy?
+Determining if you need a key person insurance policy will depend on how your business operates.
 Key man insurance may be a way to cover a business loan, lost profits, a partnership or shareholder or losses from extended absences.
 In these situations, employee insurance or a key person policy may be worth the cost, especially for small businesses at greater risk of closing the business if a key person dies.
 Those who run their business alone typically don’t need key man insurance, but might benefit from a personal life insurance policy.

 A lender may require a company to have key person insurance in place for the top executives or other specified key employees.
 This is especially true if the company is solely dependent on one or two owners.